 In practice, we never observe $Y_{i,t}(1)$ and $Y_{i,t}(0)$ for the the same unit.
 Instead, the data we observe, $Y_{i,t}$, are treated outcomes $Y_{i,t}(1)$ for treated units, and untreated outcomes $Y_{i,t}(0)$ for untreated units, as in the following equation:

-We additionally assume that county mortality rates were not affected by the Medicaid expansion \textit{before} Medicaid expanded, which will be crucial for justifying the structure of the DiD estimator (see, e.g., \citealp{Abbring2003}, \citealp{Malani2015}, and \citealp{Roth2023a}).
+We additionally assume that county mortality rates were not affected by the Medicaid expansion \textit{before} Medicaid expanded, which is crucial to the validity of the DiD estimator (see, e.g., \citealp{Abbring2003}, \citealp{Malani2015}, and \citealp{Roth2023a}).
 This standard ``no anticipation'' assumption ensures that we observe untreated potential outcomes before Medicaid expansion takes effect: $Y_{i,2013} = Y_{i,2013}(0)$.
 It also helps us define effective treatment dates.
-For instance, if the announcement of Medicaid expansion affects mortality before its actual expansion, ``treatment'' begins when the policy is announced rather than implemented.
+For instance, if the announcement of Medicaid expansion affected mortality before its actual expansion, ``treatment'' would begin when the policy was announced rather than implemented.
 We formally state this assumption for completeness and maintain it throughout the paper.

 \begin{customass}{NA}[No-Anticipation] For all treated units $i$ and all pre-treatment periods $t$, $Y_{i,t}(1) = Y_{i,t}(0)$. \end{customass}